sevvaloz/QueueFormApp/README.md

-I did form application with C# that you can create dynamic queue.
+I did a windows form application that you can create dynamic queue.